 Other behavioural issues include constant howling and barking, destructive chewing, and toileting issues.
 These can all impact on the mental health of owners and have to be taken seriously.

 Vets will try every other option before considering euthanasia – any aggressive dog should have extensive medical tests to make sure that pain or illness isn’t causing the behaviour.
-Very few problems can be solved in just one visit – particularly when the problems are aggression and anxiety.
+You cannot solve many problems in a single visit – particularly when the problems are aggression and anxiety.
 If the owner is frightened of the pet this makes the success rate lower.

 Behavioural factors are most important as these often determine the resolution.
 Questions that need to be addressed include: